JonDotsoy/bert-cli/README.md

 # 🍹 bert
 A child process to work with [Docker][].

+bert.js prepares an environment to load your command. it is useful to a used application without your local installation.

 ## What does Bert?
 Bert is a module to NodeJS, this provides an easily API to work with [child_process][] on you local machino or a container inside [Docker][].